SEKOIA-IO/documentation/_shared_content/automate/library/intra_id.md

 ### Get SignIns

-Get the last sign ins of an Azure AD user.
+Get the last sign ins of an Microsoft Entra ID (Azure AD)  user.
 Requires the AuditLog.Read.All and Directory.Read.All permissions.

 **Arguments**